Correcting Grain-Errors in Magnetic Media: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Artyom Sharov for his helpful discussions about code cardinalities.
-Research supported in part by SMART scholarship, ISEF Foundation, and NSF grants CCF-1029030 and CCF-1150212.
+The authors would like to thank Artyom Sharov for his helpful discussions about code cardinalities as well as Associate Editor Prof. Navin Kashyap and the anonymous reviewers for providing detailed and expert comments.
+This research was supported in part by SMART scholarship, ISEF Foundation, and NSF grants CCF-1029030 and CCF-1150212.

 \appendices